Editor's Note: This story originally appeared on Living on the Cheap.

 7. They practice ‘dream setting’

-More than 80% of the millionaires that Corley surveyed spent at least an hour a day in what Corley calls “dream setting.”
+More than 80% of the millionaires that Corley surveyed spent at least an hour a day doing what Corley calls “dream setting.”
 In a post for CNBC, Corley identifies four parts to the dream-setting process.

 - Define your ideal, future life, via a script of 1,000 words or more.
 In this script, you go out into the future five or more years and paint a picture with words of every facet of your ideal, future life.
 The home you own, the neighborhood you live in, the income you earn, the money you accumulate, the car you drive, the amazing people who are your closest friends, the places in the world you travel to, etc.